Preparing for Winter Driving

 - In case there is an emergency, keep a few extra blankets on hand.
 As temperatures drop, it’s important to stay warm.

-- If your company allows, store extra coolant, additives, and windshield wiper fluids in your truck.
+- Store extra coolant, additives, and windshield wiper fluids in your truck.

 - Winter weather is hard on trucks.
 Snow, ice, and salt from the roads can make the equipment run a little harder.
 Have extra fluid on hand to keep from getting stranded because of low fluids.